 SFYC supports Marin County High School Teams through individual annual agreements with each team.
-Schools that regularly practice at the SFYC facility are: Redwood, Marin Catholic, Marin Academy, Branson and San Domenico.
-Each team has a Parent Board that organizes the team and facilitates the agreement with SFYC.
+Schools that currently practice at the SFYC facility are: Redwood and San Domenico.
+SFYC would also accept teams from Marin Catholic, Marin Academy, and Branson if they desired.
+Each team has a Parent Board that organizes the team and facilitates the practice and facilies usage agreement with SFYC.
 These teams represent their schools at regattas, and are solely organized by their Parent Boards.

 Please contact your school's team leader for more information about that specific school's team.